Kayn-Pleiades/password-generator/README.md

 I have it direct you to the next prompt, but I am having trouble accessing the information that was inputed before.
 Turns out my problem was that it was sending up to the next prompt before changing the object's properties

+### Commit 6: Lowercase confirm
+Goal for this commit: Ask if they want lowercase characters and then update the object properties accordingly.

 ## credits

 Discussion on how to call a function within that same fuction https://stackoverflow.com/questions/2940862/javascript-how-to-restart-a-function-from-inside-it